OK-DMR/dmr-kaitai/README.md

 Please follow these steps

   1. Add or update `.ksy` definition file
-  2. Run re-compilation scripts (generate .py and format using *black* formatter)
+  2. Run re-compilation script `./rebuild-all.sh` (generates .py from .ksy and formats them using *black* formatter)
   3. Provide at least one example dataset to check the implementation with

 And specifically avoid these mistakes:

-  1. Modifying generated python sources / dissectors
+  1. Modifying generated python sources / dissectors after generating

 ## Testing

-Simply run `pytest` in the project root directory, that should pick up files `test_*.py` and run test methods named `test_*`
+run `make test` (or pytest directly like this `env PYTHONPATH=. pytest -vrpP`)

 ## License